bazmonk/digigurdy-baz/README.md

 ### Re-Tuning, Saving

-At any time during play, pressing the X and O (top left and right keys) at the same time brings up the Tuning Menu.
+At any time during play, pressing the X and O (top left and right keys) at the same time brings up the Pause Menu.
 This is a lot like the Startup Menu, except here you have an option to save your current tuning instead of the startup options.

 There are four save slots available to you.
 They preserve the tunings and capo/transpose settings.

+Hitting the 'O' button in the Pause Menu toggles through muting options on the drone and trompette strings.
+Your current mute settings will be reflected on the main screen.
+  * Drone/trompette mute settings are not part of the save settings and must be set every play session.

 ## I tried it and I don't like it.
 Now what?